Skip to main contentSkip to docs navigation

 --cx-link-visited

-The .context class is how you re-aim those body variables in markup.
-Add class="context primary" to any element and its body variables instantly switch to the primary palette — for that element and everything inside it.
+The .context class re-aims those body variables in markup.
+Applying .context.primary to any element switches its body variables to the primary palette — for that element and everything inside it.

 Further reading

-Primitive colors, scale values, opacity levels, and context mappings are all configured in Chassis Tokens.
-The CSS variable names mirror the Figma variable paths in Chassis Figma — color/context/{context}/{token} in Figma becomes --cx-{context}-{token} in CSS — so designs and code always point to the same value.
+Token values and context mappings are configured in Chassis Tokens; CSS variable names mirror Figma variable paths — color/context/{context}/{token} in Figma becomes --cx-{context}-{token} in CSS.